Alternativas - GoZen - WebCatalog

 ngrow.ai

-Aumente la retención con notificaciones automáticas de IA.
-La única plataforma de inteligencia de notificaciones push sin SDK.
+Amplifique a retenção com notificações push de IA.
+A única plataforma de inteligência de notificações push sem SDK.

 Knock